 What are the features of human languages, then, which distinguish them from the systems of communication used by other species?
 Two particularly striking properties of human language may be mentioned here.
 The first of these is the duality of structure.

 Every language so far investigated has two levels of grammatical structure.
 There is, first of all, what we make all the ‘primary’, or syntactic, level of analysis, at which sentences can be represented as combinations of meaningful units: we will call these words.
-There is also a ‘secondary’, or phonological, level at which sentences can be represented as combinations of units which are themselves without meaning and serve for the identification of the ‘primary’ units.
-The ‘secondary’ units of language are sounds, or phonemes.
+There is also a ‘secondary’, or phonological, level at which sentences can be represented as combinations of units that are themselves without meaning and serve for the identification of the ‘primary’ units.
+The ‘secondary’ units of language are sounds or phonemes.

 If we take as an example the sentence, He went to London, we can say that sentence is composed of four words and that the first of these ‘primary’ units are identified by the combination of the ‘secondary’ units H and e, the second of the primary units by the combination w, e, n and t and so on.

-Granted that every language manifests the property of duality of structure, we may expect that the description, or grammar of every language will consist of three interrelated parts.
+Granted that every language manifests the property of duality of structure, we may expect that the description or grammar of every language will consist of three interrelated parts.
 The part which accounts for the regularities governing the combination of words is syntax.
 It is using syntactic rules, for example, that we specify that He went to London, by contrast with went to he London, is a grammatical sentence.
-That part of grammar which describes the meaning of words and sentences is semantics.
+That part of grammar that describes the meaning of words and sentences is semantics.
 And the part of grammar that deals with the sounds and their permissible combinations are phonology.
-Thus the term ‘grammar’ refers to the whole of systematic description of life including both phonology and semantics as well as syntax.
+Thus the term ‘grammar’ refers to the whole systematic description of life including both phonology and semantics as well as syntax.

 The second general property of human language to be mentioned is its creativity or ‘open-mindedness’.
 By this is meant the capacity that all native speakers of a language have to produce and understand an indefinitely large number of sentences that they have never heard before and which may indeed never have been uttered before by anyone.